DawidSitnik/Anomaly-Detection-in-Time-Series-Datasets/README.md

 ![](https://imgur.com/pdcjbko.png)

-Precision and recall metrics are 96.69% and 100% repspectively.
-This means that our model is able identify all the outliers present in the dataset, but it is correct in 96.69% of the time.
+Precision and recall metrics are 96.69% and 100% respectively.
+This means that our model is able to identify all the outliers present in the dataset, but it is correct in 96.69% of the time.

 ## One-class Support Vector Machine

-One-class SVM is an extension of the original SVM algorithms that learns a decision boudary that tries to achive the maximum separation between the sample of the known class and the origin.
-Algorithm allows only small part of the dataset to lie on the other side of the decision boudary.
+One-class SVM is an extension of the original SVM algorithms that learns a decision boundary that tries to achieve the maximum separation between the sample of the known class and the origin.
+Algorithm allows only a small part of the dataset to lie on the other side of the decision boundary.
 These points are considered as outliers.

 One-class SVM can only be applied to a set of vectors which means that we need to figure out how to convert time series so that it can be fed to OCSVM.
-We do this by unfolding the time series into a phase space using a time-delay embeddings.
+We do this by unfolding the time series into a phase space using time-delay embeddings.
 Time series embedding vector process:

-$$x_E(t) = [x(t-E+1) x(x-E+2) \dotsb x(t)]$$, where $x_E(t)$ is an embedding vector at time $t$ and $E$ is *embeding dimesion*.
+$$x_E(t) = [x(t-E+1) x(x-E+2) \dotsb x(t)]$$, where $x_E(t)$ is an embedding vector at time $t$ and $E$ is *embedding dimension*.

 Therefore, a time series can be converted to a set of vectors $T_E(N)=\{x_E(t), t=E \dotsb N\}$.

-After convertin a time-series into a set of vectors we run OCSVM algorithm on them.
-If algorithms suggests that embeddint vector $x_E(t)$ is an outlier all points from this this embedding at set 1(this marks time-series values as an outlier in times series data frame).
+After converting a time-series into a set of vectors we run OCSVM algorithm on them.
+If algorithm suggests that embedding vector $x_E(t)$ is an outlier all points from this embedding at set 1(this marks time-series values as an outlier in times series data frame).

 We set *embeding dimesions* to 5 as it gives an optimistic trade-off between detection rate and false alarm.

-Last hyperparamter that we consider is $\nu$.
-It is a regularization paramter of SVM algorithm and it can be interpreted as a an upper bound on the fraction of margin errors and a lower bound of the fraction of support vectors relative to the number of training examples.
-We set this paramter to 1% as we expect fairly small number of outliers in the time-series.
+Last hyperparameter that we consider is $\nu$.
+It is a regularization parameter of SVM algorithm and it can be interpreted as an upper bound on the fraction of margin errors and a lower bound of the fraction of support vectors relative to the number of training examples.
+We set this parameter to 1% as we expect a fairly small number of outliers in the time-series.

 Outliers detected by One-class SVM: